Meningococcal Vaccine for Meningitis

 - Groups Y, 29E and Z are rare in the UK but group W has been the cause of several recent outbreaks in different parts of the world, including the UK.

-Infection with the meningococcus can affect anyone but those most at risk are children aged under 5 years (especially babies under 1 year), teenagers and young adults under the age of 25.
+Infection with the meningococcus can affect anyone but there is an increased risk to children aged under 5 years (especially babies under 1 year), teenagers and young adults under the age of 25.

-- One type of vaccine protects against group C only - the MenC vaccine.
+- One type of vaccine protects against group C only - the MenC vaccine (NeisVac-C® and Menjugate Kit®)

-- One type of vaccine called the MenACWY vaccine (Menveo® and Nemenrix®) protects against groups A, C, W and Y.
+- One type of vaccine called the MenACWY vaccine (Menveo®, MenQuadfi® and Nimenrix®) protects against groups A, C, W and Y.

-- One type of vaccine protects against group B only - the MenB vaccine (Bexsero®).
+- One type of vaccine protects against group B only - the MenB vaccine (Trumenba® and Bexsero®).

 The vaccine stimulates your immune system to protect you against meningococcal infection should you become infected with the germs (bacteria).

-Who should receive the different types of vaccine?
+Who should receive the different types of meningococcal vaccine?

 Children - the MenC vaccine

-The vaccine against group C is offered to all babies as part of the childhood immunisation programme.
+The vaccine against group C is offered to all babies as part of their routine vaccinations.

 - MenC immunisation has been routine in the UK since 1999.
 It is given when children are 12-13 months old.
 A booster (MenACWY) is given at school at around 14 years.